naveenpardeep/flutter_image_slider/README.md

 Fast flutter image carousel slider and smooth slides

 ## Getting started
+A carousel slider in Flutter is a UI widget used to display a series of items horizontally in a scrolling manner, typically with one item visible at a time.
+It allows users to swipe or scroll through the items, providing a visually appealing and interactive way to navigate content.
+Image carousels, commonly referred to as sliders, are interactive elements on web pages that showcase multiple images or content pieces in a rotating sequence.
+Originating as simple photo sliders, their evolution has been influenced significantly by advancements in web technology.

 to use this package import the latest package and directly pass the images path like this-->